safranchik/glider/README.md

 # Glider
-Welcome to Glider, a machine learning framework for multi-supervision!
+Welcome to Glider, a machine learning framework for inter-supervision!